 - Members fish in two-person teams, with non-boat owners matched with boat owners; however, limited participation or scheduling may result in boat owners fishing together or a member fishing alone.All members must rotate and no permanent teams are allowed.
 The Tournament Director will attempt to have members fish with as many different members as practical over the course of the season, but to ensure safety for members, the Tournament Director will take into account known physical limitations when assigning tournament pairings.
 When it is necessary for a boater to fish alone, the Tournament Director will follow in random order a list of those volunteering to fish alone which will be prepared at the beginning of each season.

-- During the course of the year a member may fish in a tournament with a guest who is not a Bass Club member no more than three times, but no person who is not a member may fish in more than two tournaments, regardless of which member invited them.
+- During the course of the year a member may fish in a tournament with a guest who is not a Bass Club member no more than two times, unless the person is a family member.
+Then 3 tournaments are allowed.
 All guests must have a Bass Club member in the boat as a sponsor.

 - No member or guest may fish in a tournament until they provide a signed waiver and release of liability.
 New members must complete the waiver with required information and pay their dues prior to the tournament sign-up deadline and sign up under Rule 5 in order to be eligible to participate in the next tournament.New member sign-up at the ramp is prohibited.